Best Apple TV Deals (September 2017): Order the new Apple TV 4K now

 Best Apple TV deals – Required accessories

-Regardless of whether you buy the Apple TV new or refurbished, to use it you’ll need a few things.
+Regardless of whether you buy the Apple TV new or refurbished, you’ll need a few things to use it.
 Firstly, you need 802.11 wireless, Ethernet network, or broadband Internet access.
-You also need an iTunes Store account to purchase or rent apps, films, music etc.
+You also need an iTunes Store account in order to buy or rent apps, films, music etc.

-For more information on HDMI cables read John Archer’s explanation on why you shouldn’t waste loads of money on one.
-Once you’ve got this you are set to start streaming your favourite shows!
+For more information on HDMI cables, read John Archer’s explanation on why you shouldn’t waste loads of money on one.
+Once you’ve got these few accessories, you are set to start streaming your favourite shows!

 Spotted any great Apple TV deals lately?
 Tweet your favourites to us @TrustedReviews.